hlynch/Bayesian2020/docs/Week-11-lecture.md

 $$
 N_{t+1} = N(N_{t}e^{r(1-N_{t}/K)},\sigma^{2})
 $$
-There are no strict rules about how process error should be modeled (or when); such details would be included in the description of a model.
-The former approach would be called ‘log-normally distributed process error’, whereas the latter would be called ‘normally distributed process error’.
+**There are no strict rules about how process error should be modeled (or when); such details would be included in the description of a model.** The former approach would be called ‘log-normally distributed process error’, whereas the latter would be called ‘normally distributed process error’.
+How and when to include process error is one of the key decisions faced by a statistical ecologist and it requires the modeller to think carefully about the ecological dynamics.
+There is no one "correct" statistical approach.
+(Another key decision is how and when to include density dependence, a topic we will cover in the lab.)

 To see how all this gets applied in practice, we will walk through the example provided in McCarthy on mountain pygmy possums.
 The key elements of the biology are as follows: